blackenwhite/Churn-Modelling-Xgboost/DOC.md

 Boosting is a sequential technique which works on the principle of an ensemble.
 It combines a set of weak learners and delivers improved prediction accuracy.
 At any instant t, the model outcomes are weighed based on the outcomes of previous instant t-1.
 The outcomes predicted correctly are given a lower weight and the ones miss-classified are weighted higher.

+## Dataset and features
+The dataset is a compilation of records of various employees and their following features:

+'CustomerId', 'Surname', 'CreditScore', 'Geography','Gender', 'Age', 'Tenure', 'Balance', 'NumOfProducts', 'HasCrCard','IsActiveMember', 'EstimatedSalary', 'Exited'

 ## References: